ShabbirHasan1/gifgrep/README.md

-# gifgrep - grep the gif
+# gifgrep — Grep the GIF.
+Stick the landing.

 Two modes, one tool.
 - Scriptable CLI: URLs/JSON for pipes
 - TUI: arrow-key browse + inline preview (Kitty graphics)
-- Stills: extract a single frame or a contact sheet (grid of key frames)
+- Stills: extract a single frame or a PNG sheet of key frames

 Website: `https://gifgrep.com`